flipperdevices/flipperzero-firmware/non_catalog_apps/gb-pokemon-trading/README.md

         <br />
     </p>

 - The `Select Moves` menu is used to pick the set the traded Pokemon's moves.
 They are pre-populated with the moveset that the Pokemon would know at level 1.
 Selecting a move slot will bring up an alphabetical index of moves.
-Additionally, `No Move` and `Default` can be quickliy selected.
+Additionally, `No Move` and `Default` can be quickly selected.
 Note that any move after the first `No Move` is ignored.

     <p align='center'>
         <br />